truth-about-Jesus/truth-about-Jesus.github.io/Content/stories/greatersin.md

 ---
 date: 2024-10-27 8:30
-title: 26 - Interrogation 2: The greater sin  審訊2：更大的罪
+title: 26 - The greater sin  更大的罪
 description: Pilate questions Jesus again  彼拉多再次質問耶穌
 tags: Pilate, Jesus, interrogate, authority, sin
-translateLink: interrogate2
+translateLink: greatersin
 ---

 "Where are You from?"
 Pilate demanded abruptly, as soon as the guard detail had hustled Jesus back inside.
 He was angry with Caiaphas for withholding a crucial piece of evidence until now.